-So, using the Banach fixed-point theorem, we find the existence and unicity of a solution $h$ to \eqref{168c} with initial condition $\rho_{\pm,0} \theta_{\pm,0}$, if $T$ is smaller than a certain $T_0>0$.
-This $T_0$ depends of the initial data only through $\Vert \rho_{\pm,0}\theta_{\pm,0}\Vert_\infty$, in an non-decreasing manner.
+So, using the Banach fixed-point theorem, we find the existence and uniqueness of a solution $h$ to \eqref{168c} with initial condition $\rho_{\pm,0} \theta_{\pm,0}$, if $T$ is smaller than a certain $T_0>0$.
+This $T_0$ depends on the initial data only through $\Vert \rho_{\pm,0}\theta_{\pm,0}\Vert_\infty$, in an non-decreasing manner.
 So in order to use a bootstrap argument to have existence and uniqueness of a global solution, we just have to find a uniform bound on $\Vert h\Vert_\infty$.

 \

 From \eqref{eqh} we get

 hence